-Finance Minister Tengku Dato Sri Zafrul Aziz recently tabled Budget 2021 in Parliament on 6 November 2020.
-Read below to find out the main highlights and takeaways to understand how certain policies and initiatives may affect you and your business.
+The recent economic highlights of Budget 2021 was tabled in parliament by Finance Minister, Tengku Dato Sri Zafrul Aziz on 6 November 2020.
+Read below to find out the main takeaways that you can expect to get and understand how they may affect you and your business.

 Though all eyes are currently focused on the passing of the proposed Budget 2021 bill, which is expected to be held on November 25 during the parliamentary voting session, we decided to take a closer look at what was tabled in Dewan Rakyat last week.

-With the theme “Teguh Kita, Menang Bersama,” Budget 2021 centres around four broad themes: caring for the people, steering the economy, sustainable living, and enhancing public service delivery.
+With the theme “Teguh Kita, Menang Bersama”, Budget 2021 centred on four broad themes: caring for the people, steering the economy, sustainable living, and enhancing public service delivery.

-Budget 2021 is the highest-ever recorded in Malaysian history.
+Budget 2021 is the highest-ever recorded in Malaysia history.
 (Image source: Malaysiakini)

 With a record RM322.5 billion expenditure - an increase of 8.58% compared to last year’s allocated budget - Budget 2021 is the largest budget in Malaysian history.